January 6, 2023 By Matthew Rathbone

 In this example, we are using the update_all method to set the published column to false for all rows where the published column is currently nil.

-Overall, Rails migrations are a powerful and convenient way to make changes to the structure of a database.
-By using the change_column_default or add_column methods, you can easily add default values to columns in your database tables.
+Rails migrations are a powerful and convenient way to make changes to the structure of a database.
+By using the change_column_default or add_column methods, you can easily add default values to columns in your database tables, ensuring that your data remains consistent and your application behaves as expected.